 Ideal for: from couples or singles traveling together, ideal for exploring the countryside of Tuscany

-As I walked up to the building which housed the 5 B&B suite with private bathroos, I found myself admiring the authentic barn door and I could just feel it was going to be a good day.
+As I walked up to the building which housed the 5 B&B suites with private bathrooms, I found myself admiring the authentic barn door and I could just feel it was going to be a good day.

 I imagine that the guests at Borgo Argenina just outside Gaiole in Chianti must feel the same way when they head down to the breakfast room and hear the laughter and animated chatting of the guests.
-It’s obvious that does Elena prefer a generous breakfast buffet, and she is a master at setting the scene and bringing people together.
-(Could it be her experience as a fashion model?)
-I was greeted by one of her pooches (adorable dogs), whom I was tempted to lure off to my car to bring home with me.
-Friendly but not intrusive, the two follow Elena all about, silently hoping that there are snacks to be had somewhere nearby.
+It's obvious that Elena prefers a generous breakfast buffet, and she is a master at setting the scene and bringing people together.
+I was greeted by one of her adorable pooches, whom I was tempted to lure off to my car to bring home with me.
+Friendly but not intrusive, the two follow Elena all around, silently hoping that there are snacks to be had somewhere nearby.

-Since I was there at breakfast, I took advantage of Elena’s short absence while she helped a guest plan a walkabout on this perfect autumn morning and raided a slice of fresh made “torta” with slices of almonds and a strong cup of espresso…then yes, I admit it I went back for a bowl full of the homemade yogurt.
-The breakfast room, like the rooms I was to visit upstairs, was luminous spacious and evocative with the antique plates hanging on the walls and the old fashion wood buring stove.
+Since I was there at breakfast, I took advantage of Elena’s short absence while she helped a guest plan a walkabout on this perfect autumn morning and raided a slice of fresh made "torta" with almonds slivers on top and a strong cup of espresso... then, yes, I admit it I went back for a bowl full of the homemade yogurt!
+The breakfast room, like the rooms I was to visit upstairs, was luminous, spacious and evocative with the antique plates hanging on the walls and the old fashioned wood-burning stove.

-As she showed me the only B&B room still available that day, I let out an involuntary exclamation, the afghan on the bed reminded me of those that my grandmother used to make.
-“Brava Donna, that’s what I want my decor in the bedrooms and apartments to do….bring forth all of your best memories.”
-And that’s when she isn’t busy helping you create new memories.
+As she showed me the only B&B room still available that day, I let out an involuntary exclamation: the afghan on the bed reminded me of those that my grandmother used to make.
+"Brava Donna, that’s what I want my decor in the bedrooms and apartments to do... bring forth all of your best memories."
+That’s when she isn’t busy helping you create new memories.

-As we marched up the classical stone steps to the upstairs to what is now a mix of B&B rooms and self-catering vacation apartments.
-I asked how did you ever decide to plant roots here in Chianti.
-“I just knew.
-I walked into what was the “cucina” and I just felt it.
-This was my home.”
+As we marched up the classic stone steps to the upstairs to what is now a mix of B&B rooms and self-catering vacation apartments.
+I asked: "how did you ever decide to plant roots here in Chianti?"
+She answers quite modestly: "I just knew.
+I walked into what was the "cucina", the kitchen, and I just felt it.
+This was my home."